SumoLogic/sumologic-documentation/docs/dashboards-new/panels/table-charts.md

     **Log query:**

-    Enter your aggregate [search query](../../../05Search/Search-Query-Language.md "Search Query Language") in the input field and press enter.
+    Enter your aggregate [search query] (../../../05Search/Search-Query-Language.md "Search Query Language") in the input field and press enter.
 Only search results that have been aggregated using a group or aggregate operator can be charted.
-See [Group or Aggregate Operators ](../../../05Search/Search-Query-Language/aaGroup.md "https://help.sumologic.com/Search/Search_Query_Language/aaGroup")for a list.
+See [Group or Aggregate Operators ] (../../../05Search/Search-Query-Language/aaGroup.md "https://help.sumologic.com/Search/Search_Query_Language/aaGroup")for a list.

     ![Add log query.png](/img/dashboards-new/create-dashboard-new/Add-log-query.png)

     **Metrics query:**

     Click the left-most dropdown option and select **Metrics**.
-You should be familiar with the basics of creating [metrics queries and alerts](../../../Metrics/Metric-Queries-and-Alerts.md "Metric Queries and Alerts") to ensure successful results.
+You should be familiar with the basics of creating [metrics queries and alerts] (../../../Metrics/Metric-Queries-and-Alerts.md "Metric Queries and Alerts") to ensure successful results.
 By default, the query builder is set to **Logs**.

     ![Metrics selection for query builder.png](/img/dashboards-new/create-dashboard-new/Add-log-query.png)

-    To create a metrics query utilize the [Metrics Query Builder](../../../Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metric Query Builder").
+    To create a metrics query utilize the [Metrics Query Builder] (../../../Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metric Query Builder").

 3. Once the query runs you will need to flip the chart type to **Table**.